 Getting a divorce can be fairly straightforward for Florida residents.
-First you file a petition for divorce and have your spouse served.
+First, you file a petition for divorce and have your spouse served.
 Your spouse has 20 days to reply.
-Couples do not need to establish fault to end the marriage, but doing so may influence property division, spousal support and parenting arrangements.
+Couples do not need to establish fault to end the marriage, but doing so may influence property division, spousal support, and parenting arrangements.

 You and your spouse then file financial statements and provide the court with other information as requested.
 The courts may or may not require you to keep paying the bills at the marital home if you move out.
 However, if your name is on the accounts, discontinuing payments can affect your credit rating.

 The courts will attempt to provide an equitable distribution of marital property.
-Fair distribution begins with accurate valuation, which can be difficult to manage in a tumultuous economy.
-Certain assets, such as art, collectibles and real estate investments, can make the process extremely complex.
+Fair distribution begins with an accurate valuation, which can be difficult to manage in a tumultuous economy.
+Certain assets, such as art, collectibles, and real estate investments, can make the process extremely complex.
 You may need the help of forensic accountants or financial analysts.
 Courts treat marital property differently than individual property, so understand the differences.